flux-capacitor-io/flux-capacitor-client/README.md

 }
 ```

+> ⚠️ Using Spring non-Boot?
+Add `@Import(FluxCapacitorSpringConfig.class)` to register FluxCapacitor and related beans.

 ### Testing your handler

 Flux Capacitor includes a powerful TestFixture utility for testing your handlers without needing a full application